-Her newest collection, Bob, Brel, and Me premiered May 2019 at Purcell Rooms, South Bank Centre, at the Brighton Festival in May, and was released world-wide on Kristalyn/Absolute in September 2019 followed by a national tour throughout autumn 2019 and into spring and autumn 2020.
-In Bob, Brel, and Me, Jungr explores new translations of Jacques Brel classics and presents previously untranslated works, with new arrangements of Dylan songs she has longed to do, alongside new material of her own.
+Her last CD collection, Bob, Brel, and Me premiered in May 2019 at Purcell Rooms, South Bank Centre, at the Brighton Festival in May, and was released world-wide on Kristalyn/Absolute in September 2019 followed by a national tour throughout autumn 2019 and into spring and autumn 2020.
+In Bob, Brel, and Me, Jungr explored new translations of Jacques Brel classics and presents previously untranslated works, with new arrangements of Dylan songs she’d longed to do, alongside new material of her own.
 With a cast of top musicians, the eagerly awaited collection received 4 and 5 star reviews in concert and on CD.

 All About Jazz ★ ★ ★ ★ and a half

 Musician, writer, composer, and lyricist Barb Jungr has been critically lauded for her insightful and passionate interpretive style, described as “revelatory” by the New York Times.
 Her deconstruction/reconstruction of popular songs and unusual and beautiful musical arrangements are characteristics that allow the listener new insights into familiar music.
 In recent years, Jungr has brought her singular talents to the songbooks of Bob Dylan, Leonard Cohen, Nina Simone, Jacques Brel, and more, creating the genre of the New American Songbook.

 “Brings the same creativity for reinterpretation and re-examination that Ella Fitzgerald brought to Cole Porter.”